-Joyce Kilmer Memorial Forest is a living memorial to writer/poet Joyce Kilmer, best known for the poem, “Trees.”
-Located in the Nantahala National Forest, it is about 100 miles from Asheville (two hour drive).
+Joyce Kilmer Memorial Forest near Robbinsville is a living memorial to writer/poet Joyce Kilmer, best known for the poem, “Trees.”
+Located by Lake Santeetlah in the Nantahala National Forest, it is about 100 miles west of Asheville (a two hour drive).
 The Forest is a rare example of an old growth cove hardwood forest, an extremely diverse forest type unique to the Appalachian Mountains.
-Take a two mile easy hike to see poplar, hemlock, red and white oak, basswood, beech, and sycamore.
+Take a two-mile easy hike to see poplar, hemlock, red and white oak, basswood, beech and sycamore.

-Some are more than 400 years old and rise to heights of over 100 feet and have circumferences of up to 20 feet!
-The 3,800-acre Joyce Kilmer Memorial Forest is now a part of the 17,000 acre Joyce Kilmer-Slickrock Wilderness.
-You should visit if you are in that area south of the Great Smoky Mountains National Park.
+Some are more than 400 years old and rise to heights of over 100 ft. and have circumferences of up to 20 ft.!
+The 3,800-acre Joyce Kilmer Memorial Forest is now a part of the 17,000-acre Joyce Kilmer-Slickrock Wilderness, adjacent to the Great Smoky Mountains National Park.
 Nearby is Fontana Lake and the super-scenic Cherohala Skyway.
-It's about 35 miles from the Nantahala Gorge& River whitewater rafting area.
+It's about 35 miles from the Nantahala Gorge & River whitewater rafting area.